-Fill out the short screening form found in the link below:
+Fill out BOTH short screening forms found in the links below:

-This screening form will ask a few questions regarding your family and child’s health history and sleep patterns.
+These screening forms will ask a few questions regarding your family and child’s health history and sleep patterns.
 This information will help us determine if your child qualifies for the study.

-Once you have completed this screening form, a study coordinator from our lab will contact you to schedule a phone conversation.
+Once you have completed these screening forms, a study coordinator from our lab will contact you to schedule a phone conversation.

 Call 303-492-4584 or email firstname.lastname@example.org